Find Affordable College Courses

 La Crosse, WI

-You’ll be in good company if you decide to attend Western Technical College.
-It ranked #3 on our 2023 Best Information Technology Undergraduate Certificate Schools in Wisconsin list.
+You’ll join some of the best and brightest minds around you if you attend Western Technical College.
+The school came in at #3 on this year’s Best Information Technology Undergraduate Certificate Schools in Wisconsin list.
 Western Technical College is a small public school located in the city of La Crosse.

 The average amount in student loans that IT majors at Western Technical College take out while working on their Undergraduate Certificate is $10,782.